A-Thiyagarajan/TSA_EXP1/README.md

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data ( stock market price ).
 # ALGORITHM:
 Import the dataset from a CSV file using pandas and load it into a DataFrame.